writethedocs/weps/WEP0000_wep-proposal.rst

 Pre-proposal
 ............

-The WEP process begins with a new idea for Write the Docs.
-It is highly recommended that a single WEP contain a single key proposal or new idea.
+The WEP process begins with an idea for Write the Docs.
+It is highly recommended that a single WEP contain a single key proposal or idea.

 If you have an idea for a WEP: